Can You Drill and Tap Cast Iron? (2026 Easy Guide)

 What is drilling and tapping in cast iron?

 Drilling and tapping in cast iron is a common practice in many applications.
+Can You Drill and Tap Cast Iron.
 It means making holes and threading them to fit screws or bolts securely.
 This boosts the usefulness and flexibility of cast iron materials.

 Here is a 5-step guide to do it: